ailothh/employee-search-amazon/README.md

   Development Discontinued on basis of AWS Security

-  Use the vercel link in aboutme not the prod build in git
+  Use the vercel link in aboutme not the prod build in git, test data input "alex winkler"
   # Overview

   The Employee Search Tool is a demonstration that illustrates how easily leaked sensitive employee information can be misused.
 The 2023 Amazon employee database breach exposed the contact details of 1.1 million employees, which are ~~still active~~ and easily accessible online thorugh various forums.
 This creates a high risk for social engineering attacks as demonstrated through the Twitter hack of 2020.